chetanbothra/apache/readme.txt

-Hello this is a public repo committing from releases/v0.7 branch for the second time
+Hello this is a public repo committing from releases/v0.7 branch for the second time again